Pink210/softether-easyinstall/README.md

 # SoftEther VPN Server Installer

-This is a bash script that automates the installation and configuration of SoftEther VPN Server on Ubuntu 20.04 or later.
-SoftEther VPN Server is a powerful and easy-to-use multi-protocol VPN software that runs on Linux, Windows, Mac, FreeBSD and Solaris.
+This is a bash script that automates the installation and configuration of the SoftEther VPN Server on Ubuntu 20.04 or later.
+SoftEther VPN Server is a powerful and easy-to-use multi-protocol VPN software that runs on Linux, Windows, Mac, FreeBSD, and Solaris.

 ## Table of Contents